 He advises, “Lay injectors – those who are not healthcare professionals – are less likely to understand the importance of, or how to go about reporting complications to the MHRA.
 Education surrounding the Yellow Card reporting scheme is crucial, here.

 Healthcare professionals such as doctors, dentists and nurses, are held accountable by governing bodies, whilst non-medic injectors have no such accountability.
 There is often little training given and anecdotal evidence suggests that what is provided may be sub-standard so is unlikely to cover this important aspect of patient safety.

 Our patient’s best interests, starting with their safety, should always be the core of any injector’s practice.
 This is the key tenet at the heart of all Harley Academy training courses.
 We seek to achieve aesthetic excellence through extensive training in anatomy, products and ethics as well as essential medical aesthetics techniques.”

 Only licensed doctors, dentists, nurses and midwives are accepted onto our flagship Level 7 course which offers hands-on learning in all aspects of aesthetics.
 From in-depth anatomy, product knowledge and ethics – as Dr Tristan points out – to our unparalleled one-to-one mentored injecting sessions.
 Obtaining a Level 7 Diploma is the most effective way to receive the quality and breadth of education you need to start your career in aesthetics, with on-going support from experienced specialists.

-To find out more about whether the Level 7 Diploma is right for you, download our prospectus or book a call with our head of student recruitment, Deneal Basi.
+To find out more about whether the Level 7 Diploma is right for you, book a call with our head of student recruitment, Deneal Basi.
 He’ll be happy to talk you through your options for becoming Harley Trained!